U.S. asks Mexico to review GM plant labor allegations in test of new trade deal

 WARNING SHOT

-Tai's request warns all automakers -- including Ford, Volkswagen (VOWG_p.DE) and Chrysler parent Stellantis (STLA.MI) that the Biden administration won't tolerate past Mexican labor practices that critics say kept wages depressed.
+Tai’s request warns all automakers -- including Ford, Volkswagen and Chrysler parent Stellantis that the Biden administration won’t tolerate past Mexican labor practices that critics say kept wages depressed.

 “In requesting this review, the United States clearly sends the message that worker rights must be respected,” U.S. Labor Secretary Marty Walsh said in a statement.